dokaleo/dokaleo.github.com/test/test_page.md

 ---
 published: true
+layout: post
+category: lessons
+tagline: Supporting tagline
+tags:
+  - intro
+  - beginner
+  - jekyll
+  - tutorial
 ---

 ## A New Post

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.
-##Test
+## Test
 This was header2

 This is header1

 it was header1 above

-###And this is the header3
+### And this is the header3

 Simple Ha-ha-ha
-1. This is the item one
+1. item
-2. This is an item two
+2. item
-3. and this is finaly item tree
+3. item
-4. and this is an extra item

 And this is the text started after booleted text